python-websockets/websockets/docs/api.rst

 Design
 ------

-``websockets`` provides complete client and server implementations, as shown in the examples above.
+``websockets`` provides complete client and server implementations, as shown in the :doc:`getting started guide <intro>`.
 These functions are built on top of low-level APIs reflecting the two phases of the WebSocket protocol:

 1. An opening handshake, in the form of an HTTP Upgrade request;